stride-for-success/stridehaven/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the same license as the project's license.

 Thank you for contributing!

----

-Feel free to adjust the guidelines to better suit your specific project's needs.